kirankunigiri/vite-plugin-react-control-statements/README.md

 - What about ForEach loops?
   - They were not implemented because they make code more verbose than the existing `[].map()` which already works well.
 Since we require TypeScript definitions, it is difficult to create a ForEach component that is small.
-- Why is there a separate '@types' package?
+- Why not make them global types by default?
-  - This package uses global types for each of the control statements for ease of use, so you can avoid having to import types.
-However, global types don't seem to work in npm packages unless the name is prefixed with '@types' or it requires manually adding the types to your tsconfig.
+  - Global types don't seem to work in npm packages unless the name is prefixed with '@types' or it requires manually adding the types to your tsconfig.
   - [More info here](https://stackoverflow.com/a/65196028/5579279)
-  - As a fix, there is a build step where global types are moved to the @types package, while other types stay in the main package.
+  - There is a current PR in progress on the DefinitelyTyped team repo to add global types for each of the control statements.

 - Why not just use custom React components (like with react-if)?
   - [This article](https://blog.bitsrc.io/the-pitfalls-of-using-guard-or-if-components-in-react-c8f85ea87295) provides a good explanation of the issues that using control components can cause. react-if actually solves one of the biggest issues of eager evaluation by recommending to use arrow functions, but it makes the code less readable.
 In the end, I thought code transpilation with Vite would be a better solution.